Visit Rescued Reptiles at Critchlow Alligator Sanctuary, Now Open Daily

 Alligators After Hours

-If you can’t get enough of the alligators during their normal hours, there are two recurring events you can attend: Twilight Tours and Spring Release.
+If you can’t get enough of the alligators during their normal hours, you can attend two recurring events: Twilight Tours and Spring Release.

 Twilight Tours

-Twilight Tours are available once a month throughout the summer for anyone at least ten years old.
-You will be able to experience the facility in the dark during a special guided tour with Mr. C to see their glowing red eyes and have some laughs.
+Twilight Tours are available monthly throughout the summer for anyone at least ten years old.
+During a special guided tour, you will experience the facility in the dark, see their glowing red eyes, and have some laughs.

 Photo: Critchlow Alligator Sanctuary

-The tour starts at 9:30 PM and lasts until 11:30 PM but don’t be late because they lock the door once the tour gets started.
-Tickets are $20 and reservations are required by calling ahead or purchasing them on their website.
+The tour starts at 9:30 PM and lasts until 11:30 PM, but don’t be late because they lock the door once it starts.
+Tickets are $20, and reservations are required by calling ahead or purchasing them on their website.

 Spring Release